NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B(A) added as 5A
 - 5X
     - Starts moving two frames sooner in super freeze
-    - Has two less super freeze frames to allow Kank to properly just frame super like everyone else (TODO: Does this cancel out the above?)
+    - Has two less super freeze frames to allow Kank to properly just frame super like everyone else (TODO: Does this cancel out the above and below?)
+    - Has one less frame super freeze
 - RZA added by changing the animation to Kabuto's RA animation with RZAZA/ZRAA follow up
+- R[Z]A input changed to a slide input, the inputs RbA does the former R[Z]A; the B follow up is R[Z]A[Z]A and the A follow up is RA(A)

 There are also some Karasu specific changes: